brendanneal12/ENPM661_Project_3_Phase_2/README.md

 # How to Run Code: Part 1
 1. Download a_star_adam_brendan_diffdrive.py, then cd to your your download location and type "python3 a_star_adam_brendan_diffdrive.py" to start the code.
 2. Prompted by the terminal, enter the initial state X, Y, and Theta with spaces separating them.
 Example: 50 100 0
-3. Prompted by the terminal, enter the initial state X and Y, with spaces separating them.
+3. Prompted by the terminal, enter the goal state X and Y, with spaces separating them.
 Example: 500 100
 4. Prompted by the terminal, enter your desired clearance from obstacles.
 Example: 5
 5. Prompted by the terminal, enter 2 unique wheel RPMS, separated by spaces.
 Example: 12 10
 6. If your initial or goal state is inside an obstacle or outside of the workspace, you will be prompted to restart.